hpiwowar/citation11k/analysis/stats.md

 * number of PubMed Central citations received by first and last author
 * country of corresponding author
 * institution of corresponding author
-* institution mean citation score
+* institution rank and citation score
-* study topic (human/animal study, cancer/not cancer, etc.)
+* study topic (human/animal/plant study, cancer/not cancer)
 * NIH funding of the study, if applicable

 #### Citation data